 Source : Survey results

 The KMO indices are sufficient and the Bartlett tests are all significant, allowing us to conclude that the data can be factored.
-Since the percentage of total variance explained is greater than 0.5, we were able to extract a single indicator after rotation for each category of organizational contingency factors “FC_ORG” and behavioral contingency factors “FC_COMP.”
+Since the percentage of total variance explained is greater than 0.5, we were able to extract a single indicator after rotation for each category of organizational contingency factors “FC_ORG” and behavioural contingency factors “FC_COMP.”
 Cronbach's alpha coefficients are generally satisfactory.

 Factor analysis of organizational performance variables